chrisrzhou/wordcloud-generator/README.md

 ## Personal Motivations

-I built this app to practice using the following libraries in building canonical web applications:
+I built this app to practice using the following libraries

 * `react`
 * `react-router`
 * `redux`
+* `redux-actions`
 * `reselect`
 * `antd`

 I also wanted to test out component and redux file/folder organization.
-I was pretty happy with this folder organization that treated `components` and `store` (data/state) as first class citizens for building React web applications
+I was pretty happy with the following folder organization which treats `components` and `store` (data/state) as first-class citizens for building React web applications.

 ```
 /components